Lanzshot/Lanzshot/README.md

-- 👋 Hi, I’m Zheng Sheng or Lanzshot
+- 👋 Hi, I’m Zheng Sheng or Lanzshot or Lanzs
-- 👀 I’m interested in Games, TCG,
+- 👀 I’m interested in PC console Games, TCG, photography, gardening... etc
 - 🌱 I’m currently learning GO Lang.
+Love the ease of using xls macro for tools support.
 - 📫 How to reach me @ Lanzshot@hotmail.com.
 Use your email FYI.

 <!---